 Every person should have one.
 If they don’t have a basement or a garage, they must learn to hide in their own mind, disconnecting from the entire world.
 Fortunately, Caines has a reliably secure real-life refuge.
 The outwardly rusty padlock proves to be well-maintained on the inside.
 The key turns smoothly in the lock.
 The back door of the theater, which is closed for restoration, opens to visitors.
 The sound of their first steps rolls across the spectator seats covered in plastic sheeting.

 “A theater?”
-Christophe voices his surprise.
+Christopher voices his surprise.

 “What’s wrong with a theater?
 I thought you were a frequent visitor to places like this.”